 Maybe you don’t realize the sacrifices made by pastors AND their families.

 There are many.

-- In many cases, pastors are paid a minimal salary which barely meets their living expenses, even when a parsonage is provided.
+In many cases, pastors are paid a minimal salary that barely meets their living expenses, even when a parsonage is provided.

-- In order to get a degree and ordination in ministry, a minimum of 4-6 years is required at a private Christian College.
+In order to get a degree and ordination in ministry, a minimum of 4-6 years is required at a private Christian University.
 Many times pastors are in serious debt before they even get started.
-They probably met their spouse at college, so they both have a lot of debt to pay on that minimal salary.
+They probably met their spouse at college, so they both have a lot of college debt to pay on that minimal salary.

-- Pastors are on call 24/7.
-They have missed many a family meal and their kid’s ballgames due to a need within the church.
+Pastors are on call 24/7.
+They have missed many family meals and their kid’s ballgames due to a need within the church.
 I have known many, ourselves included, who have canceled vacations, even after they left home, due to a need in the church.